-The Chancellor of the Exchequer, Rishi Sunak presented the latest UK Spring Budget on Wednesday 3 March 2021.
+The Chancellor of the Exchequer, Rishi Sunak presented the latest UK Autumn Budget on Wednesday 27 October 2021.

 Our Budget Hub contains insights and publications to help you digest the latest announcements and guide you through the financial measures that affect you.

-This Summary document covers the key tax changes announced in the Chancellor’s speech and includes tables of the main rates and allowances.
+This Autumn Budget booklet summarises the most important points and explains how they affect businesses and individuals.
 At the back of the Summary you will find a calendar of the tax year with important deadline dates shown.

 We recommend that you review your financial plans regularly as some aspects of the Budget will not be implemented until later dates.Read our Budget summary